bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

   </Suspense>
 </ErrorBoundary>
 ```
 Note that the ErrorBoundary component does not have to be a direct parent.
-You can place it higher up in the tree if for instance the Error UI should hide more than the actual component that crashed.
+You can place it higher up in the tree if, for instance, the Error UI should hide more than the actual component that crashed.

 If you want to learn more about error bounderies and how to write them, Kristoffer Selbekk made a smashing article about it in last years calendar.
 [Take a look!]( https://react.christmas/2018/14)